fareeha/fareeha.github.io/_posts/2021-01-20-gradio-tutorial.md

 I'm a visual thinker and learner, so finding Gradio was a game-changer.

 With minimal code, you can launch a web-based UI in your browser — with both a local and publicly shareable link (active for up to 72 hours).
+This is especially useful when you want to showcase your machine learning model to teammates or stakeholders.

+This tutorial shows you how to create a multi-tab interactive interface using Gradio — each tab dedicated to a different AI task.
+We’ll build four mini-demos.
+Each task is self-contained, but when combined into a multi-tabbed Gradio app, they feel like a complete ML product prototype.

 ![Gradio UI with tabs for AI functions](/assets/images/gradio-tutorial-screenshot.png) *Uploaded image : An impromptu photoshoot with friends for my sustainable clothing label [kamli.studio](https://www.kamli.studio) in Sayulita.
 A local stray cat decided to join Erika mid shoot ^_^*

-Gradio has an intuitive layout organizing tasks into separate tabs with configurable rows and columns:
+Gradio’s layout API is incredibly intuitive.
+Here’s the base structure we use:

 ```python
 with gr.Blocks() as demo: